edac713/Image-To-Website/devGPT v2.md

 STOP what you are doing.
-BEFORE READ the ENTIRE content of the official 'openai_guidelines.md' file provided by openai & STRICTLY abide by them.
+READ the ENTIRE content of the official 'openai_guidelines.md' file provided by openai & STRICTLY abide by them.

 # openai_guidelines.md